mobile app bar

 Mar 14, 2026; Las Vegas, Nevada, USA; Joe Gibbs Racing driver Denny Hamlin (11) during qualifying at Las Vegas Motor Speedway

-“I need to go back down to the truck series win a race, quit that one, and then and give myself a chance hopefully at the end of next year, to win the last Cup start,” the Joe Gibbs Racing driver continued.
+“I need to go back down to the truck series, win a race, quit that one, and then give myself a chance, hopefully at the end of next year, to win the last Cup start,” added the Joe Gibbs Racing driver.

-Hamlin noted that finding backing for a one-off race can feel like pushing a boulder uphill.
-Many top rides run full schedules with sponsors already in place, leaving few openings for part-time deals.
-For teams, the ROI can be hard to justify to a sponsor who puts up funds for one race, gets one round of exposure, and the deal ends when the checkered flag waves.
+Hamlin said that finding backing for a one-off race can feel like pushing a boulder uphill.
+Many top teams run full schedules with sponsors already in place, leaving few openings for part-time deals.
+Also, the ROI can be hard to justify to a sponsor who puts up funds for one race, gets one round of exposure, and the deal ends when the checkered flag waves.

 Post Edited By:Somin Bhattacharjee